BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 PINZ transition can be simply divided into two phases:

 ### Phase A : Publication
-According to The table 1, the first changes made by PINZ is to publish VeriSign's ZSK of the time into Root DNSKEY RRset.
+According to The table 1, the first change made by PINZ is to publish VeriSign's ZSK of the time into Root DNSKEY RRset.
 This phase is called Publication for Phase A. And it will last 10 days according to table 2.

 Phase A is successful when the new key is successfully configured in both server and resolver as a valid ZSK in DNSKEY RRset.
 And there is no identifiable systemic failure impacting DNSSEC validating servers and resolvers.